 You never know what's going to happen.
 There could be screaming, hitting, throwing things, or mean, sarcastic comments that really hurt.
 Anything goes with anger and that's why it's so scary.
 Anger hits you at your core because when someone can't contain their anger, you don't feel safe.

 Signs of unhealthy anger are everywhere; at work, in schools, even at home.
-Just walking down the street you've probably see someone losing it.
+Just walking down the street you've probably seen someone losing it.

 This blog shows you eight ways to spot unhealthy anger because once you can recognize what doesn’t work - it’s easier to practice healthier behaviors.

 There are few examples of healthy anger.
 Most people can't name three people that handle anger well.
 That's why I'm writing this.
 Recognizing the cost of unhealthy anger is what motivates you to transform it.

-With this type of anger you live in fear because you never know what's coming and you live in fear.
+With this type of anger you live in fear because you never know what's coming.
 A common warning sign is when you start to feel unsafe.
-Intense blaming, getting defensive and criticizing are signs to pay attention.
+Intense blaming, defensiveness and verbal attacks are signs that indicate a rage is coming.

 Don't try to fix it or calm the angry person down.
 If there are kids, get out as quietly as you can.
 Have an extra set of keys handy.
 It's more important to be safe than to be helpful or right.

 4. Screaming or Any Sign of Physical Anger

 When anger gets physical, it can provoke intense fear or the need to retaliate.
 It becomes a battle of wills and "fighting for what you deserve."
 This is NOT a good plan.
 Don't poke the bear.
 Your life may depend on it.

 If you're afraid create a safety plan that includes a packed bag, extra keys, and a place to stay if you're feeling unsafe.
 For more information call The National Hotline for Domestic Violence.

 5. The Silent Treatment

 6. Using Time-outs

 Leaving for hours is not the same as taking a planned time-out.
 Trust gets broken when you leave without saying a word.
 That distrust makes practicing an effective time-out difficult.
 To read more on time-outs read Managing Anger With Time-out.